eric-cc-su/eric-cc-su.github.io/_posts/2016-02-15-reactjs-with-django-pt-2.md

 tags: [python, django, web-development, reactjs]
 ---

-This is part two of a two part introduction on how to integrate [ReactJS](https://facebook.github.io/react/index.html) with your Django project.
-You can read [part one here]({% post_url 2016-02-14-reactjs-with-django %}).
+This is part two of a two part introduction on how to integrate ReactJS with your Django project.

-In part one I went over how you can install ReactJS since it requires a little bit of work if you don't primarily develop in node.js.
+In [part one]({% post_url 2016-02-14-reactjs-with-django %}) I went over how you can install ReactJS since it requires a little bit of work if you don't primarily develop in node.js.
 In this article I want to go through ReactJS's [tutorial](https://facebook.github.io/react/docs/tutorial.html) and include my own notes about how you can get the test code working with a Django back-end.
 This article assumes that you either have an existing Django project running or you have experience in Django/Python so I won't go over